boltops-tools/terraspace-docs/_includes/config/cloud.md

-cloud.auto_sync | Enables auto syncing of config/cloud settings to TFC/TFE.
-Useful to disable you do not have permission to manage workspaces. | true cloud.working_dir_prefix | Add additional prefix to add the relative root that is set on TFC | nil cloud.hostname | Hostname used for TFE Terraform token used for authenticated API calls.
+cloud.auto_sync | Enables auto-syncing of config/cloud settings to TFC/TFE.
+Useful to disable if you do not have permission to manage workspaces. | true cloud.working_dir_prefix | Add additional prefix to add the relative root that is set on TFC | nil cloud.hostname | Hostname used for TFE Terraform token used for authenticated API calls.
 See: [Terraform Login]({% link _docs/cloud/login.md %}) | nil cloud.vars.overwrite | Whether or not to overwrite non-sensitive variables. | true